Lurk (TV series)

-Lurk (Chinese: 潜伏) is a 2009 Chinese television series based on Long Yi's spy novel of the same name.
+Lurk (潜伏) is a 2008 Chinese television series based on Long Yi's spy novel of the same name.
+A Republican-era espionage drama directed by Jiang Wei and Fu Wei, starring Sun Honglei, Yao Chen, Zu Feng, Feng Enhe, Shen Aojun, Wu Gang, and others.It mainly tells the story of Yu Zecheng, an officer in the Intelligence Department of the Nationalist Military Bureau of Investigation and Statistics, who defects to the Communist underground and becomes a spy embedded within the bureau in early 1945.

+It premiered on Southern Television on December 20, 2008.At the end of 2008, Latent was broadcast on local channels in Tianjin, Shandong, Chengdu, and other regions.On April 1, 2009, Latent was broadcast nationwide on satellite channels including Heilongjiang Satellite TV, Dragon TV (Eastern Satellite TV), Beijing Satellite TV, and Chongqing Satellite TV.
+On its premiere day, Beijing Satellite TV achieved a viewership rating of 8.01%.

 Synopsis

 The story takes place after 1946, after the WWII Japanese surrender and a Chinese civil war breaks out.

 An underground worker for the Communist Party, Yu Zecheng (Sun Honglei), is an undetected spy within the Kuomintang (KMT) secret service.
 He has to keep his distance from his true love, Zuo Lan, in order to conceal his real identity and agrees to marry Wang Cuiping (Yao Chen), a quick-tempered but straightforward guerrilla fighter from the countryside.
 The two collaborate closely to help their organization obtain important information from the KMT that's valuable to the Communist Party.
 Despite their marriage's false beginning, they eventually grow to love each other.

 With Liberation Day impending, Cuiping, threatened by exposure of his secret identity, is asked to be transported somewhere else for security reasons, leaving Yu.
 When Yu is also about to leave, after successfully obtaining a crucial name list, he is taken away by the KMT secret police on a secret service assignment to Taiwan, where he has to spend the rest of his life, lurking.